aidonmaster/low_system_game/README.md

 bash

-CopiarEditar

-`make ./low_system_game`

 ## ⚠️ Note

 > After exiting the game, if your terminal appears "glitched" (e.g., overlapping text or invisible input), run `reset` or press `Ctrl+L` to clear it.
 > We're working on automatic terminal state restoration.

-## 📂 Project Structure

-bash

-CopiarEditar

-`low_system_game/ ├── src/               # Source code ├── Makefile           # Build script ├── README.md          # This file └── LICENSE            # MIT License`

-## 🛠️ Work in Progress
+## 🛠️ Upcoming improvements

 -  Restore terminal state automatically
 -  Add scoring system and HUD using pseudo-registers
 -  Add obstacles or power-ups
 -  Pause functionality